JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 ### Choose and verify a namespace

-You’ll need to have a verified namespace that would help to uniquely identify artifacts of your libraries.
+You’ll need a verified namespace to uniquely identify your library’s artifacts on Maven Central.

 Maven artifacts are identified by their coordinates, for example, `com.example:library:1.0.0`.
 These coordinates are made up of three parts, separated by colons: